Visualizations#

 niche

-Finally we may want to which functions relate to an observed phenotype.
-This can be done with the plot_fit function which will:
+Finally we may want to which fluxes relate to an observed phenotype.
+This can be done with the plot_association function which will:

-1. calculate overall production fluxes (total metabolite amount produced by the microbiota)
+1. calculate overall production or consumption fluxes (total metabolite amount produced by the microbiota)

 [8]: